SuperOfficeDocs/superoffice-docs/docs/database/tables/enums/roletype.md

 ## Usage

 * [Role](../role.md).roleType - User roles for role-based security, names and tooltips are in LocaleText.
-For more information regarding role based security, see http://techdoc.superoffice.com